verrazzano/docs/content/en/docs/concepts/VerrazzanoMultiCluster.md

 weight: 1
 draft: false
 ---
-Review the following key concepts to understand multicluster Verrazzano:
+Review the following key concepts to understand multicluster Verrazzano.
 - Admin cluster - A Kubernetes cluster that serves as the central management point for deploying and monitoring applications in managed clusters.
 - Managed clusters - A Kubernetes cluster that has the following characteristics: